pinkavat/MayanDateCalculator/README.md

 **A more user-friendly web implementation can be found on [my calculator website](https://polar-gorge-17146.herokuapp.com/).**

-*Want a lightweight C widget that prints the current Mayan date?
+*Want a lightweight C widget that prints today's Mayan date?
 See [here](https://github.com/pinkavat/currentMayanDate)!*

 ## Installation